-People come to visit each other’s houses even though they live in such close ranges, and the children have fun collecting duit raya from door to door.
+People come to visit each other’s houses even though they live in such a close range, and the children have fun collecting duit raya from door to door.

 Masakan kampung (village cooking) is a whole other level of Malaysian delicacy and is considered as one of the preserved nation’s heritage.
 Having all the mak cik gathering together to cook for a wedding ceremony surely brings the best taste of this treasure.

-Helps are easier to come too, when one ever finds themself in trouble.
+Helps arise easier to come by too, when one ever finds themselves in trouble.

 The crime rates are lower

 Crimes happen in rural areas, but not as prevalent as in the cities.

 In England, police recorded higher crime rates in the urban areas compared to the rural areas in 2016 and 2017, especially the crimes of violence, domestic burglary, and vehicle offences.